TrackPolitics logoTrackPolitics

 Notable Positions

-• Generally votes against transgender rights.
+• Generally votes against transgender rights and against tougher prison sentencing.

 Financial Interests